DataScienceNepal/datascience-ai-machinelearning-resources/AI and Machine Learning Overview.md

     + Curse of dimensionality and representative data
         * Exponential increase in data needed to prevent loss of predictive power
         * Data must fill as much as the feature space as possible, and be as balanced as possible
+    + Data (features) not IID (independent and identically distributed)
+    + Data mismatch <sup>6</sup>
+        * Data quality and distribution between training and dev/test
+        * Example for images: image data for training significantly higher quality and resolution than typical unseen data passed to classifier, hence different data distributions
     + Data quality
         * Signal to noise ratio
         * Data veracity